wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/finish.md

 Atmospheric Lighting Tweaks TTW.esp
 DNWeathers.esp
 RTC-DNWeathers.esp
+Interior Rain.esp
+Interior Rain - TTW.esp
+CC - Rain.esp
+CC - 3D Rain.esp
 ```

 Press F5 to refresh MO2 and if everything went correctly, the list of plugins in the right pane will be reordered.
-If you installed all of the mods in the guide then the final plugin should be `RTC-DNWeathers.esp`, however if you opted to skip some mods then it may be something else.
+If you installed all of the mods in the guide then the final plugin should be `CC - 3D Rain.esp`, however if you opted to skip some mods then it may be something else.
 This is fine, as long as you saw the list of plugins being reordered after refreshing.

 Click the <button>**Create a Backup**</button> button so if something ever goes wrong you can instantly restore this load order: